 The Bodhisatta was once a king’s advisor.
-The king’s chaplain was so talkative and longwinded nobody else could get a word in during a conversation, and though the king looked, he could not find anybody who would interrupt him.
+The king’s chaplain was so talkative and longwinded that nobody else could get a word in during a conversation.
+And though the king looked, he could not find anybody who would interrupt him.

-After this incident the chaplain never again spoke during conversations with the king.
-The king was so grateful he gave the disabled man four villages and he became very wealthy.
+After this incident, the chaplain never again spoke during conversations with the king.
+The king was so grateful he gave the disabled man four villages, making him very wealthy.
 After all this, the Bodhisatta told the king this was an excellent example of why wise people should try to master a skill.

 In the Lifetime of the Buddha